Skip to content

 # Managed room metadata (optional)

-# Keys are managed room aliases.
+# Keys are managed room keys.

 # Rooms listed here are created even before agents or teams are assigned.